KabirCampwala/kabircampwala.github.io/content/curriculum-vitae.md

     - Fundamentals of Software Development

 ## Projects

+__Lavender - Notes Application__\
+Lavender is a note-taking application.
+You can creat, read, edit, delete your notes.
+It is simple and easy to use.

+Technologies used: EJS, CSS, Node.js, Express, and MongoDB

 __ArticleScout - Article Recommendation System__\
 Content-based article recommendation system that calculates a score for each article based on the user's query and word frequency, to provide similar articles.